rrott/rrott.com/source/blog/2016-05-31-how-to-start-using-gitlab.markdown

 ---
 title: How to start using GitLab
 short: How to start using GitLab
-date:  2016-05-30 7:17 UTC
+date:  2016-05-31 17:40 UTC
 tags:  git, gitlab, github, repo
 category: git
 ---
 # How to start using gitlab.com as your additional Git remote server.
-One may say that "I wish I could switch to GitLab, but all my issues and all my history are on GitHub; I don't want to loose my history..."
+Introducing GitLab to my friends/colleagues is causing me some concern because I have heard phrases like **"I wish I could switch to GitLab, but I use GitHub Issues"** or **"I don't want to lose all my history..."**, but you know, it is not really true!

-But you know, it is not really necessary to switch everything and stop using GitHub(or BitBucket).
-You can easily add GitLab as your second `remote` and all your commits will be available on both GitLab and GitHab using advantages of both platforms!
+You don't have to switch everything and stop using GitHub(or BitBucket if you wish)!
+You can easily add GitLab as your second `remote` and all your commits will be available on both GitLab and GitHab allowing you to use advantages of all the platforms!

 ## Adding a new remote to your git.